drduh/macOS-Security-and-Privacy-Guide/README.md

 Start implementing your strategies.
 Depending on how serious or time-sensitive your situation is, you might want to ease into it so you don't burn yourself out too quickly.
 Sometimes you might find that a strategy you came up with isn't working for whatever reason, that's ok.
 Just go back and rethink that part.
 Eventually you will get to a workable plan that mitigates your threats and that doesn't cause undue inconvenience on your life.

+Here's an example of the type of table you should make for each asset you want to protect:

 **Asset: Phone**

 | Adversary | Motivation | Capabilities | Mitigation |